-The main medicines used to treat ulcerative colitis are called 5-aminosalicylic acids, or 5-ASA for short.
+The main medications used to treat ulcerative colitis are called 5-aminosalicylic acids, or 5-ASA for short.

-These medicines come as tablets.
-But if your symptoms are mild you may only need to take this medicine as suppositories.
-Suppositories are tablets that you insert into your rectum, and which then dissolve.
+These medications come as pills.
+But if your symptoms are mild you may only need to take this medication as suppositories.
+Suppositories are pills that you insert into your rectum, and which then dissolve.

-The advantage of suppositories over tablets that you swallow is that they are less likely to cause side effects.
+The advantage of suppositories over pills that you swallow is that they are less likely to cause side effects.
 5-ASA can cause side effects in some people, including headaches, nausea, abdominal pain, and vomiting.

-If your symptoms are more severe you will need to take 5-ASA as tablets, and possibly as suppositories as well.
-You may also need to take medicines called steroids.
+If your symptoms are more severe you will need to take 5-ASA as pills, and possibly as suppositories as well.
+You may also need to take medications called steroids.